Bulebots/bulebule/README.rst

 Acknowledgments
 ---------------

-We truly feel in debt with some people who helped us a lot.
-This project was much faster to develop and enjoyable thanks to:
+We truly feel indebted to some people who helped us a lot.
+This project was much faster to develop and enjoyable.
+Thanks to:

 **Peter Harrison**
   Who posts many useful and detailed resources in `micromouseonline.com